ryansnorek/CoT/README.md

 + React web app version

 ## Introduction
+My first personal project after learning to code.
 This script is designed to reveal large abnormal deviations in positioning of asset managers and hedge funds in the futures market.

 ## Successful Predictions
 - [ ] Dec 2020: Over 400% increase in long positions on the Energy sector resulting in a multi year bull market